hfoley2013/reading-notes/102/growth-mindset.md

 ***Those with a fixed mindset lack grit.***

 ### Growth Mindset
-**Growth mindsets** start from the premist that **human traits and characteristics can be developed overtime through effort and learning.**
+**Growth mindsets** start from the premise that **human traits and characteristics can be developed overtime through effort and learning.**

 Examples:
 - I can study harder and get that A+